kbroman/Talk_DataCleaning/transcript.md

     I also like to make a scatterplot of a couple of summary statistics, like the SD versus the mean, or here the inter-quartile range versus the median.
-This indicates a cluster of samples that are badly behaved.
+This indicates a cluster of samples that are unusual.

     It's also worthwhile to rethink our standard plots.
 This is the equivalent of 500 box plots, but going farther down in the tails of the distributions.
 The 500 samples have been sorted to have decreasing median, and the lines connect quantiles: median, 25th and 75th percentiles, 10th and 90th, 5th and 95th, 1st and 99th.
-This shows that the first 120 or so samples are quite different than the rest: elevated median and long lower tail, versus being symmetric about 0.
+This shows that while the bulk of distributions on are symmetric about 0, the first 120 or so samples have elevated median and long lower tail.

 21. And a fundamental principle here is to follow up all artifacts that you see.

-    This is a heat map of a correlation matrix.
-My color choices were questionable, but the key thing is the plaid pattern --- what the hell is that?
-The thing is, this is the same data as the previous, but I hadn't look at all of the plots I've just shown you.
-It was when I saw this abomination that I was like, "What the hell?
-I'd better dig into this."
+    This is a heat map of a correlation matrix, with questionable color choices and an odd plain pattern.
+If you see this sort of abomination, you should figure out what's going on.

 22. I'm running out of time, so I'll breeze through the final two groups of principles.